-First, please know we strongly support efforts to provide additional resources to ensure a seamless transition to the Families First Prevention Services Act so that all children and families can maximize the law's full potential.
-However, being on the front lines of this work to create forever families, it is vital to recognize that no program can truly be delivered effectively without a competent workforce that understands the unique needs of foster and adopted children and families.
-At the time of passage of the Families First Act, we were assured that building an adoption-competent workforce would be a priority to ensure that professionals serving children and families in need were appropriately trained.
-Adoptive parents consistently report that their greatest post-adoption support need is mental health services provided by someone who understands adoption.1 Some families reported seeking therapy from as many as ten different therapists before finding one who is adoption-competent, if they find such a therapist at all.2 Therefore, it is not surprising that studies indicate that most mental health professionals lack the training to meet the diverse, complex clinical needs of adoptive families.3 Without access to adoption-competent mental health services, the risk of failed adoptions increases exponentially.
-Children may enter state child welfare agencies through "forced relinquishments," or parents may place their children in residential treatment facilities and/or wilderness programs - choices they make when they lack access to the appropriate resources.
+Adoptive parents consistently report that their greatest post-adoption support need is mental health services provided by someone who understands adoption.
+Some families reported seeking therapy from as many as ten different therapists before finding one who is adoption competent, if they find such a therapist at all.
+Therefore, it is not surprising that studies indicate that most mental health professionals lack the training to meet the diverse, complex clinical needs of adoptive families.
+Without access to adoption-competent mental health services, the risk of failed adoptions increases exponentially.
+Children may enter state child welfare agencies through "forced relinquishments," or place their children in residential treatment facilities and/or wilderness programs - choices parents make when they lack access to the appropriate resources.